CBussom/TagApp/Weekly Reports/Weekly Report(10-04).md

       + I want to learn how to make the app more compatible with different screen sizes(portrait and landscape) so it is more user friendly.
       + Learn how to do dark mode vs light mode because some users prefer one over another so having both can reel in more users.
     + **Progress and Issues:**
-      + Following another tutorial on how to create a good Android app using Android Studio and Kotlin so that I can understand the logic and be able to implement different things to make the app user friendly.
-      + Figured out how to implement dark mode for those who prefer dark over light mode.
-      + Figured out how to implement portrait and landscape oritentations.
+      + Have to finish up following the tutorial on Android Studio and Kotlin.
-      + Working on the tag button and it going hand in hand with Bluetooth.
+      + Continue working on the tag button and it going hand in hand with Bluetooth.
       + I am not having any issues as of right now.
     + **Next Week's Goals:**
       + Connect the history tab to the database.
-      + Connect the tag button to the Bluetooth connection, meaning if the player is in range the button is enabled or else disabled.
+      + Finish connecting the tag button to the Bluetooth connection, meaning if the player is in range the button is enabled or else disabled.